xlong2/machine-learning-cdr/README.md

 # **GBMvsBLAST**  <br />
-This tool implements a training scheme for a classifier predicting the structural class of antibody complementary determining regions.
-However the training scheme can be used for training a Gradient Boosted Machine classifier for any already clustered sequences data.
-The implementation allows the comparison of the performance by the GBM method to that of the prediction method using BLAST to find a sequence of the highest bitscore and using its class as the predicted class of query.
-The tool generate figures enabling visualization of the accuracies and results..
+This tool implements a training scheme for a classifier predicting the structural class of any antibody complementary determining region(CDR) based on its sequence.
+However the training scheme and implementation can also be used for training classifier for any already class annotated sequences data.
+The implementation allows the comparison of the Gradient Boosted Machine(GBM) method to that of the prediction method using BLAST.
+The BLAST find a sequence of the highest bitscore and using its class as the predicted class of the query.
+The tool generate figures enabling visualization of the accuracies and results.

 ## File list:<br />
 Major scripts:<br />